Articles in this section

 Enter your Adyen company account.

-Tip: This connector documentation describes only the settings shown for the Basic auth and Token auth view respectively.
-For the corresponding HTTP settings, see basic and token universal connector documentation respectively.
+This connector documentation describes only the settings shown for the Basic auth and Token auth views, respectively.
+For the corresponding HTTP settings, see the Basic and Token universal connector documentation, respectively.

 1. Sign in to your Adyen account.